 A five-star book review of A Brilliant Night of Stars and Ice by Rebecca Connolly!

 I loved this book.
 I was captivated from the start.
-Every moment of preparing this book review of A Brilliant Night of Stars and Ice was enjoyable.
+I’ve never read anything about the Titanic, but Rebecca Connolly really brought it to life.
+I knew I needed to share it with you, so I put together a book review of A Brilliant Night of Stars and Ice.

-A Brilliant Night of Stars and Ice book cover blurb:
+A Brilliant Night of Stars and Ice overview:

 The Titanic was built with luxury in mind.
 It was proclaimed “unsinkable.”